Overview

 Statutory Obligations

-NTIA ensures statutory obligations related to interagency coordination are implemented, including those contained in the:
+NTIA ensures statutory obligations related to interagency coordination for broadband programs are implemented, including those contained in the:

 Stakeholder Engagement

-NTIA facilitates stakeholder engagement with federal agencies and the FCC by elevating stakeholder concerns, supporting briefings and information sharing, and encouraging regional coordination.
+NTIA facilitates stakeholder engagement with federal agencies and the FCC by elevating stakeholder concerns and supporting information sharing.

 Federal Resources